October 30

 Visit And Discover Africa's Comfortable Silence

-During my travels in Africa, I have found several places to pause, take a breath, and consider my place in the universe.
+During my travels in Africa, I've found several places to pause, take a breath, and consider my place in the universe.
 Usually, I gain the most clarity from the remote, vast wilderness areas where the veil between my frail humanity and the infinite might of Mother Nature is thinnest.

 Visit Africa's sacred spaces and, by choosing your trip providers wisely, help protect what matters.
 Ready to experience the power of Africa's silent spaces for yourself?
 Don't just travel.
 Instead, feel, protect, and become part of the story.
 Rhino Africa knows how.